f5devcentral/f5-rseries-training/docs/rseries_monitoring_snmp.rst

 Within rSeries tenants, SNMP support remains unchanged from existing BIG-IPs.
 SNMP monitoring and SNMP traps are supported in a similar manner as they are within a vCMP guest.
 You can continue to query the tenant via SNMP and receive SNMP traps.
 The F5OS-A platform layer handles the lower-level networking, and F5OS SNMP MIBs and traps are supported at this layer.
 The F5OS-A platform layer supported SNMP v1 and v2c versions initially, with SNMPv3 support added in F5OS-A 1.2.0.

-Below are the latest SNMP MIBs as of the F5OS-A 1.6.0 release.
+Below are the latest SNMP MIBs as of the F5OS-A 1.8.0 release.

-As of F5OS-A 1.6.0, the following NetSNMP MIBs are available:
+As of F5OS-A 1.8.0, the following NetSNMP MIBs are available:

+- TRANSPORT-ADDRESS-MIB
+- SNMP-VIEW-BASED-ACM-MIB
+- SNMPv2-TC
+- SNMPv2 SMI
+- SNMPv2-MIB
+- SNMPv2-CONF
+- SNMP-USER-BASED-SM-MIB
+- SNMP-TARGET-MIB
+- SNMP-NOTIFICATION-MIB
+- SNMP-MPD-MIB
+- SNMP-FRAMEWORK-MIB
+- SNMP-COMMUNITY-MIB
+- RFC1213-MIB
+- IPV6-TC
+- IF-MIB
+- IANAifType-MIB
 - HOST-RESOURCES-MIB
-- RFC1213-MIB
 - EtherLike-MIB
-- IANAifType-MIB
-- IF-MIB
-- IPV6-TC
-- SNMP-COMMUNITY-MIB
-- SNMP-FRAMEWORK-MIB
-- SNMP-MPD-MIB
-- SNMP-NOTIFICATION-MIB
-- SNMP-TARGET-MIB
-- SNMP-USER-BASED-SM-MIB
-- SNMP-VIEW-BASED-ACM-MIB
-- SNMPv2-CONF
-- SNMPv2-MIB
-- SNMPv2 SMI
-- SNMPv2-TC
-- TRANSPORT-ADDRESS-MIB

-As of F5OS-A 1.6.0.the following F5OS Appliance MIBs are available:
+As of F5OS-A 1.8.0 the following F5OS Appliance MIBs are available:

+- F5OS-APPLIANCE-ALERT-NOTIF-MIB
+- F5-PLATFORM-STATS-MIB
+- F5-OS-TENANT-MIB
+- F5-OS-SYSTEM-MIB
+- F5-OS-PLATFORM-SMI-MIB
+- F5-OS-LLDP-MIB
+- F5-COMMON-SMI-MIB
 - F5-ALERT-DEF-MIB
-- F5-COMMON-SMI-MIB
-- F5-OS-LLDP-MIB
-- F5-OS-PLATFORM-SMI-MIB
-- F5-OS-SYSTEM-MIB
-- F5-PLATFORM-STATS-MIB
-- F5OS-APPLIANCE-ALERT-NOTIF-MIB

 Downloading MIBs
 ================